 Probably not!
 If it is cheap, it will be cheap for a reason.
 If second hand, it may need a service which will cost.

 It is not a given that you can pick up any instrument and just play it.
 Instruments run like cars – they need to be serviced and put together properly to work.
 Even a guitar that has six strings won’t necessarily be amazing.
 The strings could be very old and worn or could be the wrong strings for the guitar they are on.

 This isn’t of course across the board, but in truth there is no such thing as being lucky with buying cheap second -hand instruments but you never know!

-When hiring an instrument your instrument will generally be second hand.
-The biggest advantage here is that it will arrive fully serviced and ready to go.
+When hiring an instrument your instrument may be second hand but the biggest advantage here is that it will arrive fully serviced and ready to go.